MiguelRivera94/dynamic_seism/README.md

 ## How Install and Configurate the External Tool wkhtmltopdf?
-- Download the wkhtmltopdf tool from the link provided in the table below
+- Download the wkhtmltopdf tool by clicking on the following image:

 <p align="center">
   <a href="https://puceeduec-my.sharepoint.com/:u:/g/personal/meriverabo_puce_edu_ec/EalVAyNhTORAsnbwS9TlDdIBuBpOhMn18fjeHBAWIlxfNA?download=1">